-For example, Assembly is a non-ADI that offers payment methods such as NPP, BPAY, direct debit, EFT, credit and debit cards and fraud protection.
+For example, Assembly is a non-ADI that offers payment methods such as NPP, BPAY, Direct Debit, EFT, credit and debit cards and fraud protection.

 OSKO is an NPP overlay service that acts as an enabler to move money rapidly from one account to another.

-A PayID is an easy-to-remember NPP payee identifier such as a mobile number that can be linked to your bank account.
+A PayID is an easy-to-remember N payee identifier such as a mobile number that can be linked to your bank account.
 Then, when you need to collect payment from a customer, you can provide them with your PayID instead of your BSB and account number.